 The provision of evidence is an essential element of an accountable system, enabling demonstration, verification and the construction of the account, while motivating and guiding a range of other functions and procedures important for accountability.
-The A4Cloud project defines accountability evidence as "a collection of data, metadata, and routine information and formal operations performed on data and metadata, which provide attributable and verifiable account of the fulfilment of relevant obligations with respect to the service and that can be used to convince a third party of the veracious (or not) functioning of an observable system" [22].
+Evidence contribute to the detective controls inherent to accountable systems.
+In particular, they support the account by providing the arguments to show whether policies, norms and regulations are satisfied at any stage of the service delivery.
+Therefore, the A4Cloud project proposes an account-oriented definition of accountability evidence: "a collection of data, metadata, and routine information and formal operations performed on data and metadata, which provide attributable and verifiable account of the fulfilment of relevant obligations with respect to the service and that can be used to convince a third party of the veracious (or not) functioning of an observable system" [42].